Government House (Saskatchewan): Use as government house (1891-1944)

-A Change in use
+Change in use (1944)

-Vice-regal palaces were something of an anomaly in the political climate and difficult economic situation of the Great Depression and World War II throughout North America but particularly on the prairies.
-In March 1944, during his eighth year in office of Lieutenant-Governor "Archie" McNab closed Government House and sold its contents.
+Vice-regal residences were something of an anomaly in the political climate and difficult economic situation of the Great Depression and World War II throughout Canada but particularly on the prairies.
+In March 1944, the Government of Saskatchewan closed Government House and sold its contents.
+Lieutenant Governor "Archie" McNab was the last lieutenant governor to live in Government House.
 He established a small office in the Hotel Saskatchewan on Victoria Avenue downtown, which the Canadian Pacific Railway opened in 1927.
-Thereafter, such provincial guests as royal visitors were also accommodated in luxury hotels.
+Thereafter, royal visitors were also accommodated in luxury hotels.

 The furnishings and household goods were sold at auction and Government House was leased to the federal Department of Veterans Affairs for use as a veterans rehabilitation facility.
 In 1958, renamed Saskatchewan House, the building entered into 10 years' use as an adult education centre until it was proposed that it be demolished and the site redeveloped.
 A large part of the extensive grounds had already been sold for the construction of the Pioneer Village nursing home and other uses.

 From 1967 John Coulter's play "The Trial of Louis Riel" was performed throughout the summers in the Government House (then "Saskatchewan House") ballroom, arrayed as in photos of the original Supreme Court of the North-West Territories courthouse at the corner of Victoria Avenue and Hamilton Street, Regina, with members of the audience recruited as jurymen.
 Local lawyer Stephen Arsenych customarily performed the role of Riel.

-However, the postwar period of supposed modernisation by demolishing old fashioned-seeming buildings such as the old city hall on 11th Avenue, several downtown movie theatres and both Knox United and Trinity Evangelical Lutheran churches.
-In 1968, Government House was designated a National Historic Site of Canada and soon came into restoration.
+The period after World War Two saw the demolition of many historic buildings in Regina, such as the old city hall on 11th Avenue, several downtown movie theatres and both Knox United and Trinity Evangelical Lutheran churches.
+However, Government House avoided this fate.
+In 1968 it was designated a National Historic Site of Canada and was thereafter renovated.

-Restoration
+Restoration and use as viceregal offices (1984)

 A number of historically minded people belonging to local groups including the Regina Chamber of Commerce, Imperial Order of the Daughters of the Empire, Regina Council of Women, and the City of Regina were brought together to fight for the preservation of and restoration of the building.

 In 1971, the Society for the Preservation and Restoration of Saskatchewan House (now the Government House Historical Society) was formed and by 1980 many of its efforts were rewarded.
 Government House, its original name and historical fittings and many historical contents restored, many such contents having been acquired by departing employees and others when Government House was closed.
-In 1984, the offices of the Lieutenant-Governor returned to Government House and vice-regal receptions began being held there again, though the Lieutenant-Governors did not resume living in Government House but are housed in accommodation provided by the federal government, reflecting the role of Ottawa in providing vice-regal appointments for the provinces and keeping the entire interior of the building available for public use.
+In 1984, the offices of the lieutenant governor returned to Government House and vice-regal receptions began being held there again, although lieutenant governors did not resume living in Government House but are housed in accommodation provided by the Government of Canada, reflecting the role of the federal government in providing vice-regal appointments for the provinces and keeping the entire interior of the building available for public use.
+The Provincial Capital Commission now maintains Government House and provides tours of the residence and grounds.